NorthConnect Legacy Fund

 About this fund

-The NorthConnect Legacy Fund supports community groups which benefit residents living within ten miles of the planned electrical interconnector between Scotland and Norway.
+The NorthConnect Legacy Fund supports community groups that benefit residents living within ten miles of the planned electrical interconnector between Scotland and Norway.
 This area includes Peterhead, Boddam, Cruden Bay, Mintlaw, St Fergus and Crimond.
 A map showing the area of benefit can be viewed here.

-The Fund is provided by NorthConnect, a joint venture company, set up to develop, build, own and operate the electrical interconnector.
+The fund is provided by NorthConnect, a joint venture company, set up to develop, build, own and operate the electrical interconnector.

-The Fund was launched in 2017 and had allocated £60,000 to projects between 2017 and 2020.
+The fund was launched in 2017 and had allocated £60,000 to projects between 2017 and 2020.
 NorthConnect has provided £10,000 for awards in 2021.

-Read more about the difference the Fund is making - see useful links below.
+Read more about the difference the fund is making - see useful links below.

 Purpose of this fund

-The aims of the Fund are:
+The aims of the fund are:

 - To provide sustainable support to the communities and stakeholders living, working and playing in the vicinity of the NorthConnect infrastructure including: the converter station, HVAC and HVDC cabling both on and offshore.